Peaks, Palms, and Paradise: Your Costa Rica Caribbean to Highlands Itinerary

 If you’re like me and have flight anxiety, it’s best to start at the furthest point and make your way back to the airport.
 Punta Uva is the place to start.
 From SJO, it takes about 5-6 hours driving (Google Maps will tell you 4), so give yourself the day, but it’s well worth it.
 On the way there, take Route 32, since you’ll be coming back via Route 10.

-Route 32 is one of Costa Rica’s main transport routes from the port in Limon to the Central Valley, so be aware there are many tractor trailers coming and going.
-From May-November, this road closes frequently, due to rain and fog, so check Waze before starting your route.
-Route 32 is also like traveling through a portal to a completely different climate, you’ll feel the heat of the Caribbean as you start to descend from the mountains.
-Stop along the way to take pictures of the towering walls of monsterra plants, and the untouched wilderness of the Braulio Carrillo National Park.
+• Route 32 is like traveling through a portal to a completely different climate; you’ll feel the heat of the Caribbean as you descend from the mountains.
+Stop along the way to take pictures of the towering walls of monsterra plants and the wilderness of the Braulio Carrillo National Park.

 Once you reach Punta Uva, unload all your stress and soak in the Pura Vida lifestyle.
 Punta Uva is centrally located between the funky towns of Puerto Viejo and Manzanillo, each with a rich culture of Afro Caribe music and delicious food.
 This is where you must try Rice and Beans - a spicy coconut infused plate usually paired with melt in your mouth, fall off the bone chicken thighs.
 This area is the only English-speaking area in Costa Rica, and they combine it with some Patua (a mix of Spanish, French and English) as well.